Efficient Linearizability Checking for Actor-based Systems: Evaluation

 \subsection{Limitations}

-The model still has a limitation that can easily be removed by adding a field to conditionals e.g. \texttt{If} and \texttt{While} statements, in order to enable more sophisticated static and dynamic analyses.
-That field holds an Abstract Syntax Tree (AST), generated by scalameta~\cite{scala:meta} quasi-quotes, of the functional style conditions.
+The model still has a limitation in conditionals e.g. \texttt{If} and \texttt{While} statements, in order to enable more sophisticated static and dynamic analyses such as symbolic execution.
 Another limitation, related to LiViola, stems from invisibility of where a certain key for a receive lies inside the message payload.
 That can happen when the key location is only determined later during runtime, by users specifying a \emph{wildcard} location in the harness.
-If LV can't ascertain keys of different receives may conflict, it conservatively interleaves them not to hinder coverage.
+If LV can not ascertain keys of different receives may conflict, it conservatively interleaves them not to hinder coverage.
 That, in turn, can compound rather quickly leading to the classic state space explosion problem but upper bounded by IRed's state space.

+The solution to the first limitation that relates to conditionals is to add a field that holds an Abstract Syntax Tree (AST), generated by scalameta~\cite{scala:meta} quasi-quotes, of the functional style conditions.
+That is for some analyses such as symbolic execution to be able to determine the satisfiability of certain path conditions~\footnote{A path condition is the set of control-flow statement's conditions, e.g. an if or while statements, when satisfied (or not), the scheduler can force the execution (or not to execute) of code blocks in the program along that path, i.e. their code blocks, across said statements.}.

+One solution to the second limitation is to provide a function to be executed by LV each time to determine the location of targeted keys/variables based on information available during runtime.
+That, however, will require some, not many, modifications to LiViola to enable such feature.